 What About Condensation?

 Ah, the dreaded “C” word in camping.
 Winter conditions and cold temperatures can lead to significant condensation build-up inside your tent.
 Some modern four-season tents come with a well-ventilated design to combat this issue.
 However, it’s always a good idea to carry a small pack towel to wipe down surfaces.
-It’s a minor but essential part of your winter gear.
+It’s a minor but essential part of your winter hiking gear.

 Arguably the most critical aspect of your winter camping gear, your sleep system ensures you’re well-rested for the adventures that await.
 A frigid night in a subpar sleeping bag can turn what should be an incredible experience to enjoy on winter camping trips, into a night to forget.
 So, let’s dig into what makes a good winter sleep system.